 A flower wall can also serve double-duty if the ceremony and reception are being held at the same venue.
 First, have your florist create a towering flower wall to serve as the backdrop for your ceremony; then, during cocktail hour, flip the space and position your sweetheart table in the same spot.
 Or, have the flower wall function as a photo booth backdrop or selfie station at the reception.
 Either way, you're pretty much guaranteed spectacular wedding photos all night long.

-Keep things monochrome with white flowers and greenery (plus palm trees if you're getting married somewhere tropical).
-We love how this couple incorporated white runners and chairs for a clean, yet modern look.
+Add visual interest to your venue with white flowers and greenery (plus palm trees if you're getting married somewhere tropical).
+We love how this couple incorporated white runners and cushioned bamboo chairs for a clean, yet modern look.
 Bonus: After the ceremony, guests will be able to use the floral backdrop for fun photos.

-You don't need to fill up an entire wall with flowers to make a stunning statement.
+You don't need to fill up an entire wall with flowers to make an elegant statement.
 This beautiful wall consisting of ivy garlands, floral accents, and fairy lights feels airy—a gorgeous modern take on the traditional flower wall.

 Not satisfied with the abundant and wildly growing flowers at your venue?
 We get it.
 Add in a flower-filled ceremony structure for a multi-layered floral effect.

 Ombré Flower Wall

 If you're looking for something a little more on the traditional side, opt for a wall sans greenery and packed with buds.
 Plus, this ombré effect is stunning in photos (and in-person).